Ma1ve/ReactShop/README.md

-test project where the main emphasis was on learning Redux Toolkit
+Test project where the main emphasis was on learning Redux Toolkit